 This report presents the results of an archaeological overview survey (Phase IA archaeological assessment) prepared by The Public Archaeology Laboratory, Inc. (PAL) on behalf of Spectra Energy for the New York portions of the NJ-NY Project.
+An earlier version of this report (Elquist et al. 2010) was prepared as part of the FERC Pre-Filing Application in September 2010 (FERC Docket #PF10-17-000).
 The New Jersey portions of the Project are addressed in a separate report.
 Historic architectural/industrial properties overview and identification surveys for the New Jersey and New York portions of the Project have also been conducted by PAL and are addressed in separate reports.
 A marine archaeological sensitivity assessment was conducted by Southeastern Archaeological Research, Inc. (SEARCH) for two areas on the edge of the Hudson River that will be impacted during horizontal directional drill (HDD) activities.